ecomods/patternscaper/.github/instructions/function_specifications.md

   - features: Names of features used for training
   - scaling: Parameters for feature scaling
   - classes: Vector of class names
-  - performance: Cross-validation performance metrics (if test=TRUE)
+  - performance: Cross-validation performance metrics (if cv_method != "none")

 **Description:**
 1. Processes metrics data for neural network training
+2. Validates and potentially adjusts cross-validation method based on dataset characteristics:
+   a.
+Automatically switches to "loo" if dataset is too small for k-fold
+   b.
+Reduces number of folds if needed to ensure enough samples per class per fold
-2. Scales input features to 0-1 range
+3. Scales input features using the `scale()` function
-3. If test=TRUE, performs cross-validation
+4. If cv_method is not "none", performs cross-validation:
+   a.
+For "loo": Performs leave-one-out cross-validation (each sample is used once as validation data)
+   b.
+For "k-fold": Performs stratified k-fold cross-validation (ensures each class is represented in each fold)
+5. Calculates and reports performance metrics:
+   a.
+Confusion matrix (showing predicted vs. actual classes)
+   b.
+Overall accuracy
+   c.
+Per-class precision, recall, and F1 score
+   d.
+Warnings for classes with few samples or poor prediction performance
-4. Trains neural network model on full dataset
+6. Trains final model on full dataset
-5. If save_model=TRUE, saves model to specified path using readr::write_rds
+7. If save_model=TRUE, saves model to specified path using readr::write_rds
-6. Returns model object with metadata
+8. Returns model object with metadata

 ### `apply_nn`